Maeevick/kata_sandbox_javascript/README.md

   }
   ```

-- jest is configured by default (no config file), feel free to custom it
+- jest is configured by default (simpliest config file to accept Node16 modules without babel), feel free to custom it

   ```shell
   npm run test